Golan Heights: Syrian villages

 Before the 1967 war, Christians comprised 12% of the total population of the Golan Heights.
 The vast majority of Christians migrated with the rest of the population after Israel's occupation of the Golan, leaving only a few small Christian families in Majdal Shams and Ein Qiniyye.

 Israel forcibly expelled Syrians from the Golan Heights.
 There were also instances of Israeli soldiers killing Syrian residents including blowing up their home with people inside.

 Israel demolished over one hundred Syrian villages and farms in the Golan Heights.
 After the demolitions, the lands were given to Israeli settlers.

 Quneitra was the largest town in the Golan Heights until 1967, with a population of 27,000.
 It was occupied by Israel on the last day of the Six-Day War and handed back to Syrian civil control per the 1974 Disengagement Agreement.
 But the Israelis had destroyed Quneitra with dynamite and bulldozers before they withdrew from the city.

 East of the 1973 ceasefire line, in the Syrian controlled part of the Golan Heights, an area of 600 km², are more than 40 Syrian towns and villages, including Quneitra, Khan Arnabah, al-Hamidiyah, al-Rafid, al-Samdaniyah, al-Mudariyah, Beer Ajam, Bariqa, Ghadir al-Bustan, Hader, Juba, Kodana, Ufaniyah, Ruwayhinah, Nabe' al-Sakhar, Trinjah, Umm al-A'zam, and Umm Batna.
 The population of the Quneitra Governorate numbers 79,000.

 Once annexing the Golan Heights in 1981, the Israeli government offered all non-Israelis living in the Golan citizenship, but until the early 21st century fewer than 10% of the Druze were Israeli citizens; the remainder held Syrian citizenship.
 The Golan Alawites in the village of Ghajar accepted Israeli citizenship in 1981.
-In 2012, due to the situation in Syria, young Druze have applied to Israeli citizenship in much larger numbers than in previous years.

-In 2012, there were 20,000 Druze with Syrian citizenship living in the Israeli-occupied portion Golan Heights.
+In 1982, the Druze community of the Golan Heights held a five-month general strike protesting the Israeli annexation.